 - Take out the old filter.

 - If your filter is washable, as certain special kinds are, wash it according to the manufacturer’s instructions.
 If it can’t be washed, dispose of it safely as it may have contaminants or pollutants.

 - Place it in a plastic bag and deliver it to a trash receptacle located outside your home.
 Do not store old or dirty air filters inside your house.
-Remember the vast majority of air filters are not washable.
+Remember: the vast majority of air filters are not washable.

 - Insert the new or clean air filter.
-There’s an arrow on the frame of the filter which shows you what direction the air should flow.
+There’s an arrow on the frame of the filter that shows you what direction the air should flow.
 The arrow should always point towards the blower.

 - Seal the openings with a magnetic cover or silver tape to ensure no air leaks around the filter.
 Do not use Duct Tape.

 The How of Replacing Air Conditioner Filter - Ductless Systems